pminina01/readthedocs/File-target.md

 _writeFooterOnArchivingOnly_ - Indicates whether the footer should be written only when the file is archived.
 If `False`, the footer will also be written when starting to write to a different file and when the target is closed [Boolean](Data-types) Default: False

 ###Performance Tuning Options
 _keepFileOpen_ - Indicates whether to keep log file open instead of opening and closing it on each logging event.
 Changing this property to true will improve performance a lot, but will also keep the file handle locked.
-Consider setting _openFileCacheTimeout_ = 10 when enabling this.
+Consider setting _openFileCacheTimeout_ = 30 when enabling this, as it will allow archive operations and react to log file being deleted.
 [Boolean](Data-types) Default: False

 _concurrentWrites_ - Enables support for optimized concurrent writes to same log file from multiple processes on the same machine-host, when using _keepFileOpen_ = true.
 By using a special technique that lets it keep the files open from multiple processes.
 If only single process (and single AppDomain) application is logging, then it is faster to set to _concurrentWrites_ = False.
 [Boolean](Data-types) Default: True